 Maximum Number Of Pages In A Database File

 SQLite is able to limit the size of a database file to prevent the database file from growing too large and consuming too much disk space.
-The SQLITE_MAX_PAGE_COUNT parameter, which is normally set to 1073741823, is the maximum number of pages allowed in a single database file.
+The SQLITE_MAX_PAGE_COUNT parameter is the maximum number of pages allowed in a single database file.
 An attempt to insert new data that would cause the database file to grow larger than this will return SQLITE_FULL.

 The max_page_count PRAGMA can be used to raise or lower this limit at run-time.